Diabetes

 Night-time Hypoglycaemia (Nocturnal Lows)

-Symptoms (may occur during sleep or on waking)
+Symptoms (overnight or on waking)

 - Night sweats, vivid dreams, headache, restless sleep.

-Immediate Treatment (Rule of 15)
+Immediate Treatment β Rule of 15

-- Take 15–20 g fast-acting carbs (glucose tabs/gel, juice).
+- Take 15β20 g fast-acting carbs (glucose tabs/gel, juice).

 - Recheck in 15 minutes.